-At Builder, we aim to make the most out of both software development with Builder Studio and effective cloud management with Builder Cloud, both utilizing our AI-driven global Capacity Partner network of 75,000 technical and design resources.
+At Builder, we aim to make the most out of both software development with Builder Studio and effective cloud management with Builder Cloud, both utilizing our AI-driven global Capacity Partner network of over 2,000 technical and design resources.
 This means we can see how different trends in technology can work so well together.

 Considering we’ve heard a good deal of discussion around the potential brought about by unifying AI and cloud technology, we thought we would review.
 How much potential is there?
 Lots.
 Integrating these two platforms can be tremendously empowering for enterprises that do a lot of work in the cloud, allowing you to unlock hidden potential in verticals across your enterprise.